ecmwf/earthkit-data/docs/guide/caching.rst

 Purpose
 -------

 earthkit-data uses a dedicated **directory** to store the results of remote data access and some GRIB/BUFR indexing information.
-By default this directory is **unmanaged** (its size is not checked/limited) and **no caching** is provided for the files in it, i.e. repeated calls to :func:`from_source` for remote services and URLSs will download the data again!
+By default this directory is **unmanaged** (its size is not checked/limited) and **no caching** is provided for the files in it, i.e. repeated calls to :func:`from_source` for remote services and URLs will download the data again!

 When **caching is enabled** this directory will also serve as a **cache**.
 It means if we run :func:`from_source` again with the same arguments it will load the data from the cache instead of downloading it again.
 Additionally, caching offers **monitoring and disk space management**.
 When the cache is full, cached data is deleted according to the settings (i.e. oldest data is deleted first).
 The cache is implemented by using a sqlite database running in a separate thread.